This post was most recently updated on January 22nd, 2020

 After you’ve finished up at the WWII Museum, step back out onto Magazine Street and pop into some of the city’s most unique boutiques and art galleries.
 When your stomach starts to grumble, choose one of Magazine Street’s many restaurants and have a quick bite.

-Next up, embark on a Swamp Tour with Cajun Encounters.
+Next up, embark on a Swamp and Bayou Tour.
 The last tour departs at 3:30 p.m. and will serve as a relaxing afternoon activity.
-Meet local fisherman, search for swamp-dwellers such as alligators, deer, and hogs, and enjoy a peaceful drift through Louisiana’s swampland.
+Meet local fishermen, search for swamp-dwellers such as alligators, deer, and hogs, and enjoy a peaceful drift through Louisiana’s swampland.

 When the sun goes down, Frenchmen Street comes alive.
 Grab a drink and take to the streets to watch some of the best jazz performances in all of New Orleans.
 The music emanating from Frenchmen is infectious; listen, dance, and drink along to the music all night!